dbones/dbones.github.io/_posts/2019-01-21-tdd-an-ioc-container-part-4.md

 The above took a little of digging around.

-## Quailty
+## Quality

 I have focused mostly on correctness (passing tests) and then on speed (benchmarks), however I do care about quality, thus I have included CodeCov within the tools.

-at this point we only Recieve a 'B', however the report includes a detailed output of where in the code the changes need to be made.
+at this point we only receive a 'B', however the report includes a detailed output of where in the code the changes need to be made.

 ![](https://raw.githubusercontent.com/dbones/dbones.github.io/master/images/posts/2019/bonsai/quality.PNG)

-at the moment I do not agree with a B score, I was hoping it to be more critical over the classes sizes and responsibilties. something to indicate if SRP may be broken.
+at the moment I do not agree with a B score, I was hoping it to be more critical over the classes sizes and responsibilities. something to indicate if SRP may be broken.
 I will look more into this, to ensure that im not missing something.

 # Wrap up

-For an open source project there are so many tools we can get our hands on to help with the continous integration of new changes.
+For an open source project there are so many tools we can get our hands on to help with the continuous integration of new changes.

 All of them offer great insight, of which we can act on in due course.